 This funding will allow Richard to develop a new mobile cinema, to bring his film, The Moment, to remote communities that don’t have access to arts venues, as well as being a base of operations for brain controlled cinema workshops during 2018.

-Richard’s research is being supported by two industry partners; B3 Media and the Foundation for Art and Creative Technology (FACT).
+Richard’s research is being supported by two industry partners; London-based B3 Media and the Foundation for Art and Creative Technology (FACT) in Liverpool.

 You can read Richard’s blog article on securing this funding and his plans for this here.

 On 7 July 2017, Richard organised a public event ‘Ice, Chips & Brains’ at the National Videogame Arcade in Nottingham.
 You can check out the Horizon Digital Economy Research review of this unique live cinema show.

 Neelima Sailaja – Exploration of mechanisms that influence the personal data ecosystem (2015 cohort)

 Neelima (pictured above) has been partnered with the BBC Research & Development Team for her CDT research, and she completed a three month internship at Media City in Manchester in 2016, working with the R&D team on a redesign project for the BBC’s personalised Electronic Programme Guide.
 As part of the process, Neelima held user focus groups in both Manchester and Nottingham to gain user experience feedback on calendar based design prototypes.